-Gasoline-Oil-Lubricant

-Recommended Gasoline
+Gasoline-Oil-Lubricant Recommended Gasoline

-The recommended gasoline to use is 87 minimum octane regular unleaded.
+The recommended gasoline to use in this ATV is 87 minimum octane regular unleaded.
 In many areas, oxygenates are added to the gasoline.
 Oxygenated gasolines containing up to 10% ethanol or 5% methane are acceptable gasolines.